iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

 Conclusion and recommendations
 ------------------------------

+(Trend towards implementing behaviour)
 The popularity of BDMs as a connectivity research tool has been on a downward trend since 2012.
 However, the implementation of these models are getting more complex, especially for ichthyoplankton, where 2016 marked the first time more BDMs implemented movement behaviours, instead of purely passive larvae.
 The proportion of studies using settlement sensory strategies was consistent across the review period for models of either fish or invertebrate species, not keeping up with the trend seen in implementing movement.
 Researchers appear to be heeding the recommendations of publications such as the ICES manual and other research showing the importance of movement in influencing connectivity patterns.

+(Surprising amount of variability in the metrics data)

 The current state of the field feels like is not moving forward as coherently it should be in the eight years since the ICES manual of recommended practices was published [@North:2009tx].
 A significant reason for this is the absence of published data on the early-life history of many marine species, highlighting a key area of required future research.
 Without data, it is difficult to justify introduce behaviour into models, as robust models aim to minimise assumptions.
 This review has also highlighted the lack of unity in both input parameters and metrics to describe the output of the BDMs.
 There appears to be no consensus on what biological parameters to choose when implementing a model, i.e. what behaviours are required in a BDM to accurately estimate the connectivity for a reef fish species.
 The large variation seen in connectivity metrics produced from these BDMs was unexpected.
 Variability is most likely driven due to the non-trivial number of parameter choices made, both physical and biological, in BDMs, many of which are optional or species specific.
 BDMs are non-trivial models, making it difficult to standardise the output in order to produce simple comparisons.
 Although agreement about common metrics and consistent metrics reporting would help alleviate some of these issues.
 Standardisation of metrics will also assist in validating the estimated patterns of connectivity with empirical studies, providing important model validation.

+(No obvious (or easy) patterns between parameter choice and metrics)

+(More model validation required!)

+(End goal -> better models = better outcomes)

 References
 ----------